alpinedatalabs/ODST/README.md

 * Analysis (using the technique to get results)

 One or more of these may have supplementary material.
-Each of these have worksheets that contain mostly the code sections so you can iteratively explore the

 Three openly available data sets are used.